Fox Control & Removal near Lakewood, Somerset, Edison

 In addition, fox removal should immediately take place if they have become too comfortable around people because they may attack when unintentionally threatened by humans, especially small children, who may try to pet them.

 Cowleys Pest Services wildlife technicians have extensive experience trapping foxes and other nuisance wildlife.
 If you have a fox on your property that is coming too close for comfort, contact Cowleys Pest Services and we’ll outfox them.
 Never try to capture a wild animal by yourself!
-We work with homeowners and their wildlife removal needs throughout New Jersey, including Lakewood, Woodbridge, Edison, Toms River, Brick, Trenton, Piscataway, Old Bridge, Middletown, Princeton Junction and nearby.
+We work with homeowners and their wildlife removal needs throughout New Jersey, including Lakewood, Somerset, Edison, Toms River, Brick, Bridgewater, Piscataway, Old Bridge, Middletown, Princeton Junction and nearby.